ibm-cloud-docs/cloud-native/topic-configuration.md

 ### Helm variables
 {: #config-helm}

-As previously mentioned, Helm uses templates to create charts so that values can be substituted later.
+Helm uses templates to create charts so that values can be substituted later.
 You can achieve the same result as in the preceding example, with more flexibility across environments, by using the following example in the `mychart/templates/pod.yaml` file template:

 ```yaml
 apiVersion: v1